anidous/anidous.github.io/_posts/2019-08-28-podman-on-debian.md

 install.docker: docker-docs
 install.systemd:
 </pre>
-delete everything to the right of the colon on those lines, i.e. podman-remote, pdoman, docs, and docker-docs should be removed.
+delete everything to the right of the colon on those lines, i.e. podman-remote, podman, docs, and docker-docs should be removed.
 Save and exit.
 9. run this, you should still be sudo, if you aren't then prepend sudo the command:
 <pre>
 	make install